epos-eu/EPOS-DCAT-AP/examples/rdf_utils/test_webservice/README.md

 This basic operation checker tries to build a URL based on the HYDRA operation using the **required** parameters and their **default values**.
 It can be called on a single file or on a directory containing several `.ttl` files.
 If the call is successful it presents a summary of the returned text or a list of files in a zip file.
 It does not handle other binary formats.

+Note: this code require Python 3.6, please see `Pipfile` for full requirements.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.